How fluent do I need to be in Spanish or English?

 Your airline will determine how much luggage you can bring; however while on outreach you will be limited to one pack/suitcase.
 So pack accordingly.
 Hiking backpacks are ideal for Outreach, but you can get along with a duffel or suitcase if needed.
 We totally recommend having a hiking pack if possible.

 Your accommodations during the Lecture Phase will be extremely limited in personal storage space, so keep that in mind.
+Everything you bring on to DTS, will need to be taken with you on outreach.
+We have no extra storage space on base.

 How do I raise money for my DTS/WISE?

 There are several different ways to raise money for YWAM Mazatlan schools and outreaches.
 How you decide to raise your money really depends on your motivation, creativity and willingness to work hard.
 There is no one right way to raise the money, but to help you along listed below are some suggestions and ideas that have worked for others.
 Remember that everything starts and end with prayer.
 If God is the One who calls you to attend a school with YWAM Mazatlan, He will give you the tools, favor, and strength to do it.
+Our biggest recommendation is to start right away!
+Fundraising is much better and easier when you're at home, then when you are here.

 Here's a blog to help you!